 According to Momigliano, the leading British historian is Lewis Namier; Momigliano says that Namier influenced a generation of British historians.
 Namier made a close analysis of the British ruling class — more specifically, the British Parliament in the 1700s.
 Momigliano thinks that Namier influenced Ronald Syme, who discussed the Roman ruling class in his Roman Revolution.
 Namier’s work on the British Parliament has been compared with Charles Beard’s work on the Founding Fathers.
 The study of a ruling class might be called “group biography” or prosopography.
 One of Namier’s best-known disciples was A.J.P.
 Taylor.
 Namier himself was influenced by Pareto, who wrote about the nature of elites; when Namier was a young student in Switzerland, he heard Pareto lecture.

 The leading French historian, according to Momigliano, is Marc Bloch, who steered his disciples toward rural history and social history.
-The researches of this school are carried out with “the utmost minuteness.”
+The researches of this school (the Annales School) are carried out with “the utmost minuteness.”

 Momigliano mentions German historians who were influenced, not by a historian, sociologist, or philosopher, but by a poet, Stefan George.
 Momigliano speaks of “the cult of the hero-leader in the circle of Stefan George,” and he says that George started a movement “to reinterpret the whole of European history in terms of great personalities.”17 The historian Ernst Kantorowicz was influenced by George, and was a member of his circle.18

 Momigliano says that Werner Jaeger was a leader of a German movement to develop a new humanism — sometimes called the “third humanism” (the first being the humanism of the Renaissance, the second being 19th-century German humanism).
 This movement disappeared soon after the Nazis came to power.
 Jaeger is best known for his three-volume work Paideia, a study of Greek culture and education (Momigliano calls it “a history of Greek thought”19).